RomagnaMarco/GoogleCyberSecurityCertificate/III. Connect and Protect: Networks and Network Security/Module_2_Notes.md

 ### VPN Tunnel
 A VPN tunnel is an encrypted tunnel between your device and the VPN server, which is unhackable without a cryptographic key.

+# Security Zone

+Security zone: a segment of a network that protects the internal network from the internet.
+Part of network segmentation.

+Network Segmentation: a security technique that divides the network into segments.

+Different organizations will have different subnets for different groups.
+This allows for admins to islotate the problem on one network and avoid having the others contaminated.

+Two types of security zones
+- Uncontrolled zone: any network outside of the organizations control
+- Controlled zone: a subnet that protects the internal network from the uncontrolled zone

+Areas in the controlled zone:
+- Demilitarized zone (DMZ)
+- Internal Network
+- Restricted Zone

+Example:
+Internet - Firewall - DMZ - Firewall - Internal Network - Firewall - Restricted Zone